altocodenl/cell/readme.md

 ### Language

+- Text to paths [DONE]
+   - Dedash
+   - Sort
+   - Validate
+- Paths to text [DONE]
+- JS to paths & paths to JS [DONE]
+- Reference (cell.get) [DONE]
+- Storage (cell.put) [DONE]
-- Experiment with put without v: just assume it is v.
+   - [TODO] Experiment with put without v: just assume it is v.
 Also put without v, assume it is "".
 This is for initialization.
 And always return the old value and the new value.
 If the old value was nothing (not even an empty text), just return one value?
 No, because it could be ambiguous with some lists.
 Return a list with one item.
 So we have a diff.
 Or better: from and to.
-- Rework entrypoint of native calls (if/do/put).
-- Refactor cell.call
+   - [TODO] Give back a diff of paths instead of "ok"
+- Entrypoint (cell.call) -- must rework.
    - Have an unified interface through cell.call.
    - Make cell.call return text, not paths.
 This would also improve the tests readability, perhaps.
+- Rewrite all the existing tests and add new ones for anything untested.
+- Sequence (cell.s)
-- Upload
+   - Rename to s
-   - Send a lambda call that does two things: 1) upload the file; 2) if data is not empty, set a link to it somewhere in the dataspace (name suggested by the llm).
-   - Convention: if you send a lambda (@ do) over the wire, you want us to call it.
+   - Figure out how the expansion looks
    - Rework sequence so that it puts the expansions on each step, rather than on :.
 Use : only for common variables of the expansion, like the message.
-- Rewrite all the existing tests and add new ones for anything untested.
-- Include test for multiline texts in the middle of paths that then have one path below that's indented up (or further) than the position of the multiline text in the previous path.
-- Literal dashes.
-- Upload.
-- Allow single paths with multiple values for native calls for shorter notation.
-- Loop (without macro?)
-- More calls: edit, wipe, push, lepush (left add), pop, lepop
-- do
    - Check if when redefining a sequence, and the redefinition has less steps than the original one, the extra steps of the previous expansion are also removed.
-   - native calls
-      - add validations
-      - allow + for text, + - for lists/hashes (for lists, by value, for hashes, by key), % for intersection.
-      - test each of them, also with multiple arguments
    - Allow early response with `response`
    - allow for multiple args (destructuring of lists) and no args (the sequence just there)
    - test fizzbuzz (http://localhost:2315/#/river-chair-phone)